 Due to the discretionary nature of FAF there is no guarantee that each applicant will receive funding; there is no entitlement or automatic right to funding from FAF and awards are based on the individual situation of each applicant.

-If successful, FAF will normally be paid as a non-repayable award but on occasions loans may be issued instead, particularly if the applicant has a temporary cash flow problem.
+Successful applicants can be receive either a non-repayable award or a loan.
+Loans will be issued where the applicant has a temporary cash flow problem.